seangoodvibes/DelugeDocs/docs/documentation/sequencer/note/note.md

 1. Hold the [AUDITION] + Turn (TEMPO) clockwise to quantize the selected row or counter clockwise to humanize the selected row.

 1. Hold any [AUDITION] Pad + Press & Turn (TEMPO) clockwise to quantize the all rows or counter clockwise to humanize all rows.

+### Changing the length of recorded note's

+1. Note lengths can be set when entering clip notes by pressing the note START [PAD] + END [PAD] on the same row.
+For kits, samples will automatically map across the pads matching the sample length.

+**Insert picture from manual**

+1. Reduce the note length by pressing one of the extension [PAD]’s to shorten it.

+1. To extend a note across grid views:
+    - Press the [PAD] for the note start.
+    - Scroll to the next grid view ‘page’ using (SCROLL◄►).
+This would be further in time from the original note.
+    - On the same row, press (SCROLL◄►) + [PAD] at the end position.
+    - The note will be extended across the ‘page’.

+1. To create a note for the duration of the clip, for example as a pad or to create a ‘drone’ note:
+    - Press the [PAD] for the note start on the first column (left position) of the clip.
+    - On the same row, press (SCROLL◄►) + [PAD] at the last column (right position).
+    - The note will be extended across the full clip.
+    - Deluge will ensure that these type of notes play continuously through the clip and will loop.
+This is handled as a special case and the note does not restart.

+## Copy / Pasting Notes

+1. Press [LEARN / INPUT] + press (SCROLL◄►) to copy the clips notes.
+    - This will copy the step range of notes in the current view on the grid at the current scroll and zoom position.
+    - The time range of notes is what is copied including all notes out of view above and below the pad range.
+    - Copy can be performed from one clip to another in the same or different songs as well as within the same clip.

+1. Select the new location for pasting the previously copied range.
+For example extend the clip length or scroll to another part of the clip.

+1. Press [SHIFT] + [LEARN / INPUT] + press (SCROLL◄►) to paste the current clips notes:
+    - When pasting, the notes are pasted into the current view.
+    - If the destination view is transposed from the original copied location the notes are pasted into the new transposed position.
+    - If only a part of the grid is selected as the destination, the notes for the available columns are pasted and the rest discarded.
+    - Notes will be pasted into any new zoom levels where notes

+## Removing Notes

+#### Remove individual note

+#### Remove all notes

+1. Press (SCROLL◄►) + [BACK / UNDO].

+1. Display shows ‘CLIP CLEARED’.
+Notes and their associated automation will be cleared from the clip, including notes out of view.